Running 1.5 mile in Under 10.30

 Give it time, be consistent with your running and try to do your 1.5 mile test once every month and let's see how much you improve over the next 2-4 months!

 I haven't addressed how you run; hard to judge from afar.
-There is nothing wrong with not landing on the heels of your feet and having more of a midfoot landing, which I suspect is how you run.
+You say you are running more on your toes.
+There is nothing wrong with not landing on the heels of your feet and having more of a midfoot landing, which I suspect is how you really run.
+In fact, it is generally seen to be the better way to run.

 Best of luck.
 Hope this advice has helped.